samgqroberts/merchant/README.md

 - [x] bank
 - [x] home base stash
 - [x] end of game (30 month deadline?)
+- [] start with less cash than debt
 - [] different good prices (which of these goods is most expensive?)
 - events
   - [] buy guns (cannons?)